psemdel/py-trading-bot/docs/backtesting.md

     "STRATEGIES_TO_SCAN":["PreselVol","PreselRealMadrid","PreselRetard","PreselRetardMacro","PreselDivergence",
           "PreselDivergenceBlocked","PreselWQ7","PreselWQ31","PreselWQ53","PreselWQ54"],

+The exchanges scanned are defined in the file stratL.

 Note: for strategy on one stock, testing all stocks in the exchange would not make much sense, that's why it is not included in this scan.